Skip to main content

 The Serotonin System and Emotional Stability

-The is the brain’s primary regulator of mood, sleep, and appetite.
+The serotonin system is the brain’s primary regulator of mood, sleep, and appetite.
 Many individuals experiencing anxiety or depression have disruptions in this system.
 Estrogen provides significant support to serotonin pathways in several ways.
 It boosts the synthesis of tryptophan hydroxylase, the enzyme required to produce serotonin from its precursor, tryptophan.

 It also appears to limit the activity of monoamine oxidase (MAO), an enzyme that breaks down serotonin in the synapse.
 The combined effect is an increase in the production and availability of serotonin, which promotes a more stable and positive mood.
 The fluctuations and ultimate decline in estrogen during perimenopause can lead to a corresponding dysregulation of this system, providing a direct biochemical link to the increased vulnerability for depressive symptoms reported during this life stage.